An infrastructure engineer discovers the secrets to success during his workcation in Miyakojima: a real report from his 9-day, 8-night trip

 ● Deciding on a destination

-Miyakojima, which is rich in nature and has a nice climate Since the end of November is the off-season, I was able to keep airfare, accommodation, and rental car costs lower than the market rate, and I was able to easily get into popular izakayas.
+Since it was the off-season at the end of November, I was able to keep the cost of flights, accommodation, and rental cars lower than the market rate, and I was able to easily get into popular izakayas (Japanese pubs).

 ● Choosing accommodation

-Since there were no coworking spaces in Miyakojima, I used my lodging as my workspace.
+Since there were no co-working spaces on Miyako Island, I used my accommodation as my workspace.

 ● Keep your budget to a minimum

-This time, it wasn't a luxurious "trip," but rather an "experiment to change where I work."
+This trip wasn't a luxurious "vacation," but rather an "experiment to change my workplace."

-For that reason, I planned to keep costs as low as possible by using Agoda's discounts for accommodation and renting a cheap car.
+Therefore, I planned to keep costs down as much as possible by using Agoda's discounts for accommodation and renting a budget car.

 ■ How to spend your workday